unimarkup/specification/markup/inlines/boxes/inserts/README.md

       This inline element tries to interpret the given content and convert it to fitting Unimarkup inline elements.

       **Note:** If conversion to inline elements is not possible, the alternative text must be used instead.
-In this case the implementation should set a warning.
+In this case, the implementation should set a warning if the link was not empty.

+      **Note:** Using an empty link is a short way to get rendered inline content, since there is no render formatting.

    2. [inline verbatim insert](/markup/inlines/boxes/inserts/inline-verbatim-insert)

       This inline element applies verbatim formatting to the content.

       **Note:** If the content contains a blank line, the alternative text must be used instead.
-In this case the implementation should set a warning.
+In this case, the implementation should set a warning if the link was not empty.